jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create the Calendar.md

 # Overview

 Learn how to add a second jig to your Hello Jigx project using the ***jig.calendar*** type with an icon and a [static data source]().
-At the end of this step-by-step, you have added a calendar jig to the [Home Hub](<./../../Building Apps with Jigx/UI/Home Hub.md>) that can display a week, the events, meetings, and the relevant details for each, as shown below.&#x20;
+At the end of this step-by-step, you have added a calendar jig to the [Home Hub](<./../../Building Apps with Jigx/UI/Home Hub.md>) that can display a week, the events, meetings, and the relevant details for each, as shown below.

 :::hint{type="success"}
-We recommend you build out all the solution steps for the [Create an app from scratch](docId:8SeLgEopqiL70vPoV72WY), as each solution step builds on the previous step until you have a functioning mobile app.&#x20;
+We recommend you build out all the solution steps for the [Create an app from scratch](docId:8SeLgEopqiL70vPoV72WY), as each solution step builds on the previous step until you have a functioning mobile app.
 :::

 ::::VerticalSplit{layout="middle"}